dbrandao/php-nist-800-90a/README.md

 # php-nist-800-90a [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-A NIST SP 800-90A Rev. 1-compliant deterministic random number generator written in PHP
+A NIST SP 800-90A Rev. 1-compliant deterministic random bit generator written in PHP

 ## Brief
-This is an OO PHP implementation of NIST SP 800-90A Rev. 1 (Recommendation for Random Number Generation Using Deterministic Random Bit Generators) suitable for generating session tokens, amongst other applications.
-Please refer to https://csrc.nist.gov/Projects/Random-Bit-Generation/publications.
+This is an OO PHP implementation of NIST SP 800-90A Rev. 1 (Recommendation for Random Number Generation Using Deterministic Random Bit Generators) suitable for generating PHP session tokens, for instance, amongst other applications.
+Please refer to https://csrc.nist.gov/Projects/Random-Bit-Generation/publications for detail.

 The DRBG defined here is currently based on SHA-256 HMAC and supports 256 bits strength with maximum output length 7500 bits.